OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

         "Value: " .. robot.proximity[i].value)
 end
 ```

+Ok, text log are pretty greate (they are), but are lacking a bit when you prefere overall view over precision.
+When you want the later, you might want to display the rays of the sensors.
+How?
+Well it's explained in the [setup ref material](./ref_setup.html#debug)!

 On of the most common usage for the proximity sensors is to avoid obstacles (object, walls, other robots...).
 We will see in next section a better way to use such information, but we can already make something simple out of it.
 Can you imagine what you need to do if you want to avoid obstacles, or at least react and turn in the right direction when encountering them?
 Try out by yourself, and once satisfied with the result you can compare your code to the following proposition: